 The Primary Contractor must adhere to the file size specifications provided by the Department.
 A file submission schedule will be developed and provided to the Primary Contractor.

-d.
+e.
 Member Medical Information

-When requested, the Primary Contractor or its BH-MCO must provide a Member's medical records within 15 days of the e.
-Data Validation
+When requested, the Primary Contractor or its BH-MCO must

-Department's request.
+provide a Member's medical records within 15 days of the Department's request.